Esoterical/voron_canbus/toolhead_flashing/common_hardware/BigTreeTech SB2209 and SB2240/SB2240 Stepper Configuration and Undervoltage.md

 One way to configure this is as follows (a complete example configuration will be included at the end):

 * Turn off interpolation, as this interferes with autotuning. `interpolate: False`
-* Configure the run current to the maximum continuous rating of your motor.
-That will not actually be used most of the time, but the driver must know what it is. `run_current: 1.0`
+* Configure the run current to about 60% of the maximum continuous rating of your motor.
+That will not actually be used most of the time, but the driver must know what it is. `run_current: 0.6`
 * `rref: 12000` because that is the value of the resistor on the BTT board.
 * We want to be in stealthChop mode all the time, therefore `stealthchop_threshold: 99999`
 * Now we configure a set of driver hardware registers: